Incremental Backup System

 may be unable to find hardware that can read it, the OS that it was

-built on may not run on newer hw, there may be no OS that can read the
+built on may not run on newer HW, there may be no OS that can read the

 old data from the disks.